apache/pekko/docs/src/main/paradox/typed/cluster-dc.md

 Two different failure detectors can be configured for these two purposes:

-* `akka.cluster.failure-detector` for failure detection within own data center
+* `pekko.cluster.failure-detector` for failure detection within own data center
-* `akka.cluster.multi-data-center.failure-detector` for failure detection across different data centers
+* `pekko.cluster.multi-data-center.failure-detector` for failure detection across different data centers

 When @ref[subscribing to cluster events](cluster.md#cluster-subscriptions) the `UnreachableMember` and `ReachableMember` events are for observations within the own data center.
 The same data center as where the